Estelindis/aikido/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

 ## Content
-- Code inspiration for the header, footer, gallery layout, join form, and index kanji box came from the CI Love Running project.
+- The code for the footer, gallery layout, join form, nav bar, and index header are influenced by the CI Love Running project.
+The clean and appealing layout of Love Running provides helpful direction in giving a fresh and modern feel to a website inspired by aikido traditions.
-- The flexbox layout of the Index and FAQ pages followed a tutorial from [CSS Coder on YouTube](https://www.youtube.com/watch?v=S0a7PEOi0do).
+- The flexbox layout of the Index and FAQ pages follows a tutorial from [CSS Coder on YouTube](https://www.youtube.com/watch?v=S0a7PEOi0do).
+- The accordion style of the FAQ follows a tutorial from [W3 Schools](https://www.w3schools.com/howto/howto_js_accordion.asp).
+- The tooltip styling of the Join page also follows a tutorial at [W3 Schools](https://www.w3schools.com/css/css_tooltip.asp).

 ## Media
-- Background images were taken from [Pexels](https://www.pexels.com/) and [Shutterstock](https://www.shutterstock.com/).
+- Background images are taken from [Pexels](https://www.pexels.com/) and [Shutterstock](https://www.shutterstock.com/).
-- Gallery images were provided by the MU Aikido Club, and can also be seen on the club Facebook page.
+- Gallery images are provided by the MU Aikido Club, and can also be seen on the club Facebook page.
 - [Bulk Resize Images](https://bulkresizephotos.com/en) was used to resize all gallery photos to a width of 1000 pixels, as several were originally much wider than this, leading to an initially lower Lighthouse report score.
 - Images compression was done via [Tiny PNG](https://tinypng.com/).
 - Image editing, including site prototyping, was performed using GIMP 2.10.24.
 - The icons used in the footer come from [FontAwesome](https://fontawesome.com/).
-- Fonts used throughout the website were imported from [Google Fonts](https://fonts.google.com/).
+- Fonts used throughout the website are imported from [Google Fonts](https://fonts.google.com/).
 - Colours were chosen and checked for contrast on [Contast Grid](https://contrast-grid.eightshapes.com/).
 - A palette for easy viewing in this readme was generated at [Coolors](https://coolors.co/ffffff-ecd8d1-c7aea7-3f3130-2b1212).